 Since its inception in 2009, the standard has undergone three full revisions.
 Version 2.0 was published on November 1, 2013, Version 3.0 published on March 15, 2017, Version 4.0 published on February 25, 2020 and Version 4.1 published on February 22, 2022.

 Currently, only V4.1 is in force, and e-Stewards Certified recyclers/refurbishers must be certified to this version.
 To access Version 4.1, click here.
 To access the transition plan from V4.0 to V4.1 and its implementation timeline, click here.

 The e-Stewards Standard is a living document and is updated as needed with relevant information to reflect changing best practices and industry norms.
 Between publications of full revisions of the standard, formal changes are published as needed to update or clarify the standard.
 These formal changes are called Sanctioned Interpretations (SI).
 All organizations seeking certification must meet requirements of both the current e-Stewards Standard and the current e-Stewards Sanctioned Interpretations of that standard.

 Public comment period for Draft Sanctioned Interpretations: When a new draft of Sanctioned Interpretations is being considered, language may be drafted by the e-Stewards Technical Committee, or by the e-Stewards program administrator (BAN) as appropriate.
-Draft Sanctioned Interpretations (DSI) are made available on the website for 30 days to seek input from the public, certified e-Stewards Recyclers, those contracted e-Stewards certification from certifying and accreditation bodies.
+Draft Sanctioned Interpretations (DSI) are made available on the website for 30 days to seek input from the public, including certified e-Stewards Recyclers, those companies contracting e-Stewards certification, and from certifying and accreditation bodies.